spawnfest/mindfull-us/README.md

 # MindfullNest

 ### What?
-MindfullNest is a webapp that allows hosting mindfullness classes.
+MindfullNest is a webapp that allows hosting online mindfulness classes.
 For example one may want to host a `Meditation for beginners` class.
 They can easily set it up and get others to join (and, in future, pay for) class online.

 ### Why?
-* We feel there's a lack of solution like this focused on mindfullness
+* We feel there's a lack of solution focused on mindfullness
 * In our opinion mindfullness is an important part of mental wellbeing, which, globally, is quite low
-* Due to COVID situation many people are left without offline mindfullness classes, MindfullNest could help them
+* Due to COVID situation many people are left without offline mindfullness classes, mindfullNest could help them by providing online alternative
 * We wanted to learn some Phoenix LiveView and make webapp with minimum JS possible :wink:

 ### To run app locally